Polish Poster Art

 The Crown of Thorns motif appears on posters for an 1990 art exhibit devoted to Baroque Sculptor Johann George Pinzel; on a 1981 placard by Jan Jaromir Aleksiun for a play based on The Master and Margarita by Russian Novelist Mikhail Bulgakov; and on a poster with an abstract head of Christ by Michal Klis for the 2011 Ecce Homo art show.
 Pagowski has appropriated this image of Christ's Passion for his own symbolic ends in a second design for One Flew Over the Cuckoo’s Nest, where Lead Actor Jack Nicholson wears a crown of shock therapy wiring; on a 1988 poster for the Polish sci-fi cult film, On the Silver Globe, about an astronaut welcomed as the Messiah on another planet; and in a portrait of the woeful protagonist of Little Judas, a 2010 Polish theater production based on a 19th century family saga by Russian Novelist Mikhail Saltykov-Shchedrin.

 Allusions to the wounds of Christ, a traditional object of Catholic veneration, also add symbolic resonance to poster designs.
 The prolific Pagowski presents a schematic torso, suggestive of the Shroud of Turin, as his defining image for the 1982 film drama, Missing, about an American writer who disappears during the Chilean military putsch of 1973.
 A probing finger explores the wound in Christ’s side in Wieslaw Walkuski’s poster for British Director Derek Jarman’s 1986 biopic about Italian Baroque Master Caravaggio, recreating his painting of The Incredulity of Saint Thomas.
-A throbbing triangle of red in a splintering human form on Roman Kalaras’ placard for an 1988 exhibition devoted to Polish Artist Andrzej Kasprzak also brings to mind the spear thrust into Christ’s side at the Crucifixion.
+A throbbing triangle of red in a splintering human form on Roman Kalaras’ placard for an 1988 exhibition devoted to Polish Artist Andrzej Kasprzak also brings to mind the spear thrust into Christ’s side at the Crucifixion, while a poster for a 2009 play about John the Gospel writer by Robert Czerniawski offers an abstract portrait of Christ as a bleeding Man of Sorrows.

 The Star of David functions on posters in much the same way as cross imagery to indicate artistic and commemorative events related to Jewish culture and history.
 A deeply shadowed hand incised with the emblem dominates a 1986 film poster by Janusz Oblucki (1956-2013) for The Smell of Quinces, a Yugoslav drama about a Nazi sympathizer’s fatal attraction to a young Jewish woman.
 Mieczyslaw Wasilewski sets the Star of David ablaze in a monochrome 1993 poster marking the 50th anniversary of the Warsaw Ghetto Uprising.
 It forms the triangular base of a balalaika whose dove-sheltered fret suggests Jacob’s Ladder in Ryszard Horowitz’s advertisement for the 15th Jewish Cultural Festival in Krakow in 2005.
 An inquisitive eye peers out from a Star of David-edged peep hole in an placard by Mieczyslaw Gorowski (1941-2011) for a 1989 exhibition on Jewish-themed poster art.